manferlo81/rollup-plugin-spawn-process/README.md

 default "spawn-process"
 ```

 The key to be used to store the process into the plugin context.
+This option is required when you have more than one instance of the plugin and you are using a global context, it tells the plugin what process to cleanup and kill.

 ### global